-Call to Action Buttons: The Ultimate Guide on Which Ones Convert and Why
+Call to Action Buttons: The Ultimate Guide with Best Practices and Examples

-Although it’s highly recommended across the industry by experts that you stick to only one CTA per page.
-But if you really have to add another one, it’s important that you’re clear which of the two CTAs is your priority.
+Although it’s highly recommended across the industry by experts that you stick to only one CTA per page, if your conversion strategy requires a secondary CTA, it’s important that you’re clear with their prioritization.

-But this was just one variable that I used to prove my point.
-Real life testing scenarios can be a lot more complicated than this and may involve a lot more variables than just the revenue conversion rate of individual CTAs.
-In that case, I suggest that you make a table like the one given below to decide your primary and secondary CTAs and hypothetically score each of the variables on 5.
-Total out the score to find your primary call to action.
+Real-life testing scenarios can be complicated and may involve multiple variables than just the revenue conversion rate of individual CTAs.
+In that case, I suggest that you make a table as shown below to decide on your primary and secondary CTAs.
+You need to hypothetically score each of the variables on a scale from 0-5.
+Calculate the sum score to find your primary call to action.
+For example:

-The variables here can be anything, like previous CTRs, revenue conversions, ease of convincing management, technical complication, and others.
-Every case is unique and can have it’s own set of complexity of variables.
+The variables here can be anything, like previous CTRs, revenue conversions, ease of effective management, technical complication, and others.
+Every case is unique and can have its own set of complexity of variables.
 The important thing is, you should know how to get your priorities straight in such cases.

 One thing you should know here is, even when you have two call-to-actions on the same page, they should still be somewhat related to each other.
 And the ultimate conversion goal of both buttons should be the same.